0:00

 Surveys are most useful when they capture behavior, not just preference.
 Ava’s original vision centered on cake mixes.
 But the surveys showed something else: people buy brownie mixes more often.
 That insight led to the addition of brownies and blondies, now Oh So Easy! bestsellers.
 Use surveys to check assumptions before they turn into inventory.

-Market insight → Product differentiation is shifting away from claims and toward conviction.
+Market signal → Product differentiation is shifting away from claims and toward conviction.
 Founders who make clearer tradeoffs on flavor, health, and values are the ones breaking through.

 Check-your-assumptions survey